 Most importantly, the site’s new responsive design means it’s just as easy to navigate topics and test-selection guidelines on a smart phone or tablet as it is on a desktop.

-Clinicians and physicians may use any device and any web browser to review clinical background information on each ARUP Consult disease topic.
+Clinicians and physicians may use any device and any web browser to review clinical background information on each ARUP Consult topic.
 The comprehensive site also offers diagnostic advice, screening and monitoring recommendations, pharmacogenetics information, test-ordering suggestions, and more than 65 algorithms to support clinical decision-making.

-“The new ARUP Consult offers a more seamless user experience while maintaining all the great content—organized by nearly 290 disease topics—that clinicians and physicians have come to rely on for point-of-care diagnosis and test interpretation.”
+“The new ARUP Consult offers a more seamless user experience while maintaining all the great content—organized by nearly 290 topics—that clinicians and physicians have come to rely on for point-of-care diagnosis and test interpretation.”

 ARUP Consult’s Lead Medical Writer/Editor

 Medical experts at the University of Utah School of Medicine and ARUP coauthor and review all ARUP Consult content for accuracy and clinical relevance.
 Killian and other members of the site’s editorial team facilitate regular content reviews and work to ensure the site is updated frequently to reflect new guidelines and laboratory best practices.

 In conjunction with the redesign, ARUP is phasing out the ARUP Consult iPhone app to encourage use of the new site across all computing platforms.
 The app is no longer available in the Apple store, and ARUP no longer updates or supports it.